When to use these real estate offer email templates

 [Agent Name]

-Do not make the acceptance email celebratory but vague.
+Don't make the acceptance email celebratory but vague.

 Rejected-offer follow-up